 Dr. Lowrance grew up in Tucson, AZ and earned her bachelors degree in wildlife management from the University of Arizona in 2000.
-She graduated from Ross University School of Veterinary Medicine in 2006.
+She graduated from Ross University School of Veterinary Medicine with highest honors in 2006.
 Her clinical year of veterinary medicine was completed at Texas A&M School of Veterinary Medicine.
 She also completed an externship in veterinary dentistry at the University of Illinois.
-When she is not making house calls she enjoys spending time with her husband Jason, son Matthew and her Border Collie “Daisy”, Labrador Retriever, “Shady” , Golden Retriever 'Jax', parakeet “Cupcake' and goldfish 'BB-8' and many other aquarium fish.
+When she is not making house calls she enjoys spending time with her husband Jason, son Matthew and her Border Collie “Daisy” , Golden Retriever 'Jax', goldfish 'BB-8' and many other aquarium fish.

-Stephanie Patterson has been a veterinary technician for over 10 years.
+Stephanie Patterson has been a veterinary assistant for over 11 years.
 She graduated from Scottsdale community college with her veterinary assistant degree in 2001.
-She enjoys spending time with her 12 year old son and her 2 chihuahuas and 5 cats.
+She enjoys spending time with her son Zane, her 2 chihuahuas, yorkshire terrier and 4 cats.
 Helping animals is her passion and has been ever since she was a little girl.